children's summer performance series

 - Please call 336-226-4495 for reservations or stop by the Alamance County Arts Council

 - You can pay by cash, check, or Visa / Mastercard / Discover.
 Make checks payable to: Alamance County Arts Council

 - To ensure your seat, payment for trips must be received 1 week prior to departure

 - All trips are non-refundable after the final due date

 - All trips will depart from the Alamance County Arts Council at 213 S. Main St., Graham, NC 27253

 "The arts provide a more comprehensive and insightful education because they invite students to explore the emotional, intuitive, and irrational aspects of life that science is hard pressed to explain." -Charles Fowler

 The Go Live program exposes every 2nd grader from public schools, private schools, and home schools in Alamance County to high quality theater and theater education.
 First the Alamance County Arts Council offers an orientation workshop for all 2nd grade teachers to introduce them to the performance and its educational components.
-We then divide all of the classes into small groups to see performances at local schools performed by a touring children’s theatre group.
-Our goal is to not have more then 300 students at each performance so that they have a memorable and more intimate experience.
-Then we present a theatre workshop that ties in with the performance at each of the schools.
+We then divide all of the classes into groups to see performances at local schools performed by a touring children’s theatre group.
+Our goal is for the students to have a memorable experience of professional grade theatre.
+To follow up, we present a theatre workshop that ties in with the performance at each of the schools.